Wolf (novel): Plot summary

-Cassy is a teen-age girl who lives with her father's mother.
-Her grandmother and her mother both maintain silence about her father.
+Cassey is a teen-age girl who lives with her nan.
+Her nan and her mother both maintain silence about her father.
 One night she is awakened by mysterious footsteps.
 The next day, as always when the footsteps are heard, she is sent away to live with her lovely but feckless mother, Goldie, who is squatting in London.
 Mother, her partner, and his teenage son "make a living with innovative programs for schools: combinations of fact and fiction, drama and story, skillfully blended to challenge stereotypes and spark original thinking."
-Now they are producing a play about wolves, and they encourage Cassy to become involved.
-Cassy does her best to adjust to the new way of life, which is challenging in several ways.
+Now they are producing a play about wolves, and they encourage Cassey to become involved.
+Cassey does her best to adjust to the new way of life, which is challenging in several ways.
 She cannot escape a sense of dread, a feeling that she is being stalked.
 Her nightmare is Red Riding Hood "recast by her own fears".

 Eventually she learns the secret she has been protected from all her life: her father is a notorious terrorist, a bomber in the Irish Republican Army.